MathieuAvila/milendall/README.rst

 Milendall
 ==========

-Milendall is a FPS-like game in a voluntarily incoherent maze.
+Milendall aims to be a FPS-like game in a maze with unusual geometry and gravity rules.
 It can be played in single- or multi-player modes.

-Mazes can be generated randomly, with various control on the randomness to make them interesting from a game point-of-view.
+Mazes can be generated randomly, with control on the randomness aspects to make them interesting from a player's point-of-view.
 A set of pre-computed mazes (levels) are available.

 Game Goal
 ---------

 In single player mode:

-- Get out of maze in a given amount of time.
+- Get out of a maze in a given amount of time.

 In multi-player mode:

-- Death match in a maze
+- Death match in a maze [to be re-thought]

 Particularity
 -------------

 In both cases:

-- Maze is non-euclidian
+- Maze is globally non-euclidean at the maze scale, but euclidean at local scale (rooms)
+- Mazes are bound (not open worlds), but can loop in bizarre ways
-- Gravity is dynamic and incoherent
+- Gravity is dynamic and unusual
 - Objects can be rescaled when passing through some gates
 - FPS classics: Enemies get on the way.
 Can be fought with weapons & ammo
+- Objects can change in nature, contrary to most FPS (health bonuses become deathly mines, and so on...)

 Requirements
 ============